Fate/Samurai Remnant: Plot

-A woman with an ethereal smile of mercy who looks just like Ogasawara Kaya.
-She healed Iori of his fever after he had been contaminated with Assassin's poison.
-She is Yamato Takeru's bride in life, Ototachibana-hime.
-Due to the unusual nature of the summoning, the fifteenth Servant materialized not by herself but by possessing Kaya.
-Through Kaya's eyes, she watched over Saber's struggles during the Ritual.
-Kaya herself, however, seems to be unaware of the other woman lurking within her.

 Development

-On December 31, 2022 Type-Moon & Aniplex announced during a special television broadcast on BS11 that a new role-playing video game entry in the Fate/stay night series was in development at Koei Tecmo.
-Gameplay of the game was leaked a day ahead of its formal showcase at a Nintendo Direct on June 21, 2023.
-Shortly after it was announced that Omega Force would be leading development alongside Aniplex and Type-Moon.
-The creator of Fate/stay night, Kinoko Nasu, would be aiding as supervisor, with veteran Fate series writers Hikaru Sakurai, known for Fate/Extra and Yuichiro Higashida, known for Fate/Apocrypha, writing the game.
-Music would be composed by Keita Haga, known for his work on Tsukihime and Melty Blood, as well as Daisuke Shinoda, known for Wild Hearts.
-The opening animation sequence is produced by CloverWorks.
+The Japanese companies Type-Moon and Aniplex had announced that a new role-playing video game entry in the Fate series was in development at Koei Tecmo during a special television broadcast on the Japanese satellite television station BS11 in December 2022.
+Gameplay was leaked a day ahead of its formal showcase at a Nintendo Direct on June 21, 2023.
+It was announced shortly after that Japanese video game developer Omega Force would be leading development alongside Aniplex and Type-Moon.
+Japanese author Kinoko Nasu had aided as a supervisor, with veteran Fate series writers Hikaru Sakurai and Yuichiro Higashida writing the game.
+Composition was handled by Keita Haga, known for his work on Tsukihime and Melty Blood, as well as Daisuke Shinoda, known for Wild Hearts.
+The opening animation sequence was produced by the Japanese animation studio CloverWorks.

-In an interview with 4gamer, the director of the game, Ryota Matsushita, mentioned that the development of Fate/Samurai Remnant started at Omega Force in 2018, and that the idea was spurred due to Koei Tecmo CEO Yōichi Erikawa being a fan of Fate/Grand Order.
+In an interview with 4gamer, Matsushita mentioned that the development of Fate/Samurai Remnant had initially started at Omega Force in 2018, and that the idea was spurred due to Koei Tecmo CEO Yōichi Erikawa being a fan of Fate/Grand Order.
 Fate/Samurai Remnant was developed using Koei Tecmo's in-house engine called "Katana Engine".

-Release
+Promotion and release

 Fate/Samurai Remnant was released for Nintendo Switch, PlayStation 4, PlayStation 5 and Windows on September 28, 2023.
 In addition to the standard edition, a physical "Treasure Box" edition was made available which included supplemental material, a poster, a physical CD to the game's soundtrack and Command Spell stickers.

 Downloadable content

 The physical "Treasure Box" edition included a redeemable code for a set of in-game costumes for Iori and Saber.
 A season pass is also available for purchase, which includes exclusive in-game weapon mountings that can be used immediately in the game.
 It also gives discounted access to three downloadable content (DLC) chapters released in 2024.
 The first chapter, Record's Fragment: Keian Command Championship, focuses on Boss and a new servant named Ibuki Douji, and was released on February 9.
 The second chapter, Record's Fragment: Yagyu Sword Chronicles, focuses on a new servant named Yagyu Munenori, and was released on April 18.
 The third and final chapter, Record's Fragment: Bailong and the Crimson Demon, focuses on Zhao Jun and was released on June 20.